Contact Nathalie

 413.559.5308

-Nathalie Arnold (Koenings) is a transdisciplinary scholar whose work at the intersection of African, Indian Ocean and Islamic Studies spans critical anthropology, multispecies ethnography, literature, writing and translation studies.
+Nathalie Arnold (Koenings) is professor of anthropology, literary arts and African studies.
+A transdisciplinary scholar, her work at the intersection of African, Indian Ocean, and Islamic Studies spans critical anthropology, multispecies ethnography, literature, writing, and translation studies.

 Having spoken French and Swahili all her life, Nathalie is also an active literary translator working from and into Swahili as well as from French into English.
 Her translations include Tamasha, a novella by Omani-Zanzibari writer Naila Barwani (Dira, 2022), and shorter works of fiction and poetry by Mohammed Said Abdalla, Mohammed Ghassani, Adam Shafi, and Nassor Hilal Kharusi.
 Her work has appeared in internationally recognized journals such as Asymptote, Five Points, Words without Borders, and The New Orleans Review.